writethedocs/www/docs/conf/portland/2019/unconference.rst

 Schedule
 --------

-..
-FIXME Check unconference schedule

 Unconference sessions are held all day Monday, plus Tuesday when the Job Fair isn't running.
 Exact timing information is available on our :doc:`/conf/{{shortcode}}/{{year}}/schedule` page.
-We'll also post a link to a google sheet with updated unconf session information on this page when the conference starts.
+We're keeping `this Google sheet<https://docs.google.com/spreadsheets/d/1pf8XV3WN2YINNYqgAQIh829VDK7eELBmhgrxA88JJqQ/edit?usp=sharing>`_ updated with unconf session information throughout the conference.
 Note that you can't sign up on the google sheet, but we keep it updated with information from the signup board.